capacitor-community/safe-area/README.md

 ### Earlier versions of this plugin

 Alpha versions of this plugin (`@capacitor-community/safe-area@alpha`) are deprecated and usage of those versions is advised against.
-Please migrate to a `beta` or `latest` channel instead.
+Please migrate to a `latest` channel instead.
 Differences between the older versions and the newer versions are outlined [here](https://github.com/capacitor-community/safe-area/issues/82#issuecomment-3600442770).

 ### Capacitor v8

-As of this writing, Capacitor v8 has just been released.
-But if you're already using it, you should set the following in your `capacitor.config.json`:
+If you're running Capacitor v8, you should set the following in your `capacitor.config.json`:

 ```json
 {